-(iv) On June 16, 2022, the Company's sub-subsidiary, MIL, entered into a revolving line of credit facility amounting to \$500 million attracting interest at 12% (2022-9.75%) per annum with monthly interest payments.
+(iv) On June 16, 2022, the Company's sub-subsidiary, MIL, entered into a revolving line of credit facility amounting to \$500 million attracting interest at 12% (2023-12%) per annum with monthly interest payments.
 The effective interest rate is subject to change based on prevailing market conditions and the facility matures in 36 months.
 The loan is secured by some of the Group's shares in Mayberry Jamaican Equities Limited.

-The following financial covenants are required to be maintained:
+The shares are required to have a fair value coverage of 2X the principal amount, and a maintenance margin of 1.5 times is to be achieved.